MrBryanS/C17-RegExTutorial/Gist-C17-RegExTutorial.md

-# An expoloration of Regular Expressions
+# An exploration of Regular Expressions

 In order to better understand Regular Expressions, I am researching and creating an outline of the various components of Regular Expressions.